This copycat of the Dairy Queen Ice Cream Cake can be made three ways!

 Do you remember the first time you had a Dairy Queen ice cream cake?

-Dairy Queen always seemed a step above the other ice cream places.
+The Dairy Queen original ice cream always seemed a step above the other ice cream places.
 It was the “treat place” my dad always took us to as kids.
 The first time I had a Reese’s Blizzard, I was forever hooked.
 And then when I asked the employee if they would mix in other candy, they obliged me.
 She said, “Sure, what all do you want?”
 I couldn’t believe it!
-I’m sure my eight year old eyes got really big.
+I’m sure my eight-year-old eyes got really big.
 I responded with, “M&M’s.
 And butterfingers!
 And snickers!”
 She blended them all together.
 My dad thought it was disgusting, but he was wrong.

 Dairy Queen will always carry a bit of childhood nostalgia for me.
 Well done DQ!

 They inspired me to attempt my own dairy queen cake several years ago.
 And then when I had one that was bought in a grocery store freezer section, I knew I had to make an alternative.
 It had a distinct plastic flavor.
 There are so many reasons to do a DIY ice cream cake.
 You get to choose what flavor you want, you control the ingredients that go in it, and it’s cost effective.
 Lots of wins!